 *This post may contain affiliate links.
 This means we may make a commission if you purchase an item using one of our links*

-For example, if you use a magnifying glass on a rock, you will not be able to see through the rock itself (although you will be able to see greater detail of that rock).
-The same applies for clouds; if you cannot see through it with the naked eye, a telescope cannot either.
+Therefore the same applies for clouds; if you cannot see through it with the naked eye, a telescope cannot either.

 Why Can’t Telescopes See Through Clouds?

 To explain why they more in-depth, a telescope cannot see through clouds because it works by reflecting light just like our eyes do.
 So, if our eyes cannot see through it, a telescope will also be unable to do so.